autoidkey/ikeda-collagreee/README.md

 ## Description

 collagree is a opinion collection app.

+New_Collagree removes dependent of outdated gems in Collagree

 ## Installation